Hikari9/comfortable-swipe/README.md

 down4     | 4-finger swipe down | ctrl+alt+shift+Up | move window to above workpace

 ## Uninstall
-Download the `uninstall` script then run `bash uninstall`
+Clone the repository then run `bash uninstall`.

 ## Bug Reports
 Create an issue [here](https://github.com/Hikari9/comfortable-swipe-ubuntu/issues/new) to report a bug.
+Please make sure to add the following to your issue:

+1. Content of `.log` (found in the cloned folder)
+2. Output of `sudo systemctl status comfortable-swipe.service`